4D syndrome is a term given to syndromic glucagonomas, a type of pancreatic endocrine tumour.

 The reported prevalence is at appendectomy is 0.2-0.3%.
 They are though...

 Appendicitis is inflammation of the vermiform appendix.
-It is a very common condition in general radiology practice and is a major cause of abdominal surgery in young patients.
+It is a very common condition in general radiology practice and is one of the main causes of abdominal surgery in young patients.
 CT is the most sensitive modality to detect appendicitis.